dunyakhin/DataApplication/README.md

 # FirstTrying
-First part of my automation project for gazprom grant.
+First part of my automaze project for gazprom grant.
-It can collect info, put in sqllite, get it from, update, dynamic views Using ViewModel, LiveData, MVVP
+It can collect info, put in database, get it from, update, dynamic views, save to xls file by the string Using ViewModel, LiveData, MVVP, Room